When the Seahawks waived Shaquem Griffin, he leaned on his brother, turned down other teams and got back to work

 “Everything is in front of you, so you attack,’’ he said.
 “So it’s simple.
 You don’t have to look too much.’’

-Coach Pete Carroll and middle linebacker Bobby Wagner this week each praised Griffin for his attitude in the wake of being waived.
+This week, coach Pete Carroll and middle linebacker Bobby Wagner each praised Griffin for his attitude in the wake of being waived.

 “Anybody in his situation could have easily gotten mad or frustrated about what happened,’’ Wagner said.
 “But he came in, he prepared, was preparing all week.
 And the moment he got his opportunity, he came in and made some really, really good plays.”